pal03377/master-thesis/thesis.typ

 ] <nfrMutualAuthentication>
 #nfr[
   *Data Leakage Prevention*
   Access to sensitive data should be restricted to authorized personnel only.
-Audit logs should report unauthorized access attempts.
 ] <nfrDataLeakagePrevention>

 *Reliability*